Aspie96/blog/content/posts/free-speech.md

 Several EU states have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
 Hard-core pornography is regulated by individual countries, but most [allow](https://en.wikipedia.org/wiki/Pornography_laws_by_region#Europe) its possession, production and sale to adults.

-Following the 2022 Russian invasion of Ukraine, The EU [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.rt.com/) and [Sputnik](https://sputniknews.com/) Russian news outlets, citing the need to counter disinformation.
+Following the 2022 Russian invasion of Ukraine, the EU [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.rt.com/) and [Sputnik](https://sputniknews.com/) Russian news outlets, citing the need to counter disinformation.
 The decision was criticized by [European Digital Rights](https://edri.org/our-work/edri-statement-the-fundamental-rights-consequences-of-the-eu-media-ban/) and the [European Federation of Journalists](https://europeanjournalists.org/blog/2022/03/01/fighting-disinformation-with-censorship-is-a-mistake/), but [upheld](https://curia.europa.eu/jcms/jcms/p1_3832079) by the Court of Justice.

 Personal data receives strong protection under the [GDPR](https://commission.europa.eu/node/1300).
 Member states are required to reconcile the right to privacy with freedom of expression and information.